-While climate information is necessary to build climate resilience for water security, the institutional processes and practices which determine water policy choices and investment priorities should be informed by a wide set of social and political considerations.
-Approaches to build water secure, climate resilient institutions need to consider the structural inequalities and individual choices of water users to climate risks, as well as the motivations and barriers to integrating climate data in decisions at different scales.
-As highlighted in the previous section, many drinking water systems lack climate resilience as a result of poor water security, experiencing deteriorations in water quality and water availability, resulting in households using multiple sources, with implications for affordability and financial sustainability.
-In response, REACH has collaborated with government partners in Bangladesh and Kenya to advance results-based models to improve water security, which are climate resilient and financially sustainable.
+While climate information is necessary to build climate resilience, the institutional processes and practices which determine water policy choices and investment priorities should be informed by a wide set of social and political considerations.
+Approaches to build climate resilient institutions need to consider the structural inequalities and individual choices of water users to climate risks, as well as the motivations and barriers to integrating climate data in decisions at different scales.
+As highlighted in the previous section, many drinking water systems lack climate resilience, experiencing deteriorations in water quality and water availability, resulting in households using multiple sources, with implications for affordability and financial sustainability.
+In response, REACH has collaborated with government partners in Bangladesh and Kenya to advance results-based models which are climate resilient and financially sustainable.

-Figure 40: FundiFix technicians fixing handpump in Kitui County, Kenya, during the

-COVID-19 pandemic.
-Photo: Cliff Nyaga.
+Figure 40: FundiFix technicians fixing handpump in Kitui County, Kenya, during the COVID19 pandemic.
+Photo: Cliff Nyaga

-Institutional models have been demonstrated that improve the functionality and climate resilience of rural water supply infrastructure.
+Institutional models have been demonstrated that improve the functionality of rural water supply infrastructure.
 In Kenya, the FundiFix company has been incubated since 2016 to address the primary issue of service reliability (Smith School and Rural Focus Ltd., 2014; Thomson and Koehler, 2016).
 During the dry season and droughts, water sources in Kitui dry up, leaving more pressure on fewer sources which can exacerbate breakdowns.
 The impact on women and girls, who are generally responsible for water collection, in terms of psychosocial distress and the time burden was highlighted above in the work of Balfour et al. (2020).
 FundiFix has reduced downtime of waterpoints from a month or more to less than three days.
 The services are guaranteed under an affordable tariff with a results-based payment providing a subsidy through the Kitui Water Services Maintenance Trust Fund.
 The Trust Fund has increased private sector funding so donor support is now in a minority.
 Further, the FundiFix team has joined the Uptime Consortium with similar water service providers operating a results-based model in Burkina Faso, Central African Republic and Uganda with a total of 1.3 million paying water users.
 During the COVID-19 pandemic, dry seasons and conflict all the providers have continued to provide reliable infrastructure.
 New work is scoping a strategy to expand to 100 million users by 2030 supported by the REACH programme.